szabolcstoth/robotframework-basics/docs/02-classroom/04-class-based-libraries.md

 ## Goal

 * Create a new class based library named `JSONLibrary` with a keyword named `Parse JSON File`.
-This keyword should open and parse the content of the given JSON file and return the parsed data.
+This keyword should open and parse the contents of the given JSON file and return the parsed data.
-* Make sure that the `JSONLibrary` available to every test case.
+* Make sure that the `JSONLibrary` is available to each test case.
-* Modify the test case named `Get Exam Results` to use `JSONLibrary` and `Parse JSON File` keyword.
+* Modify the test case named `Get Exam Results` to use the new `JSONLibrary` library and the `Parse JSON File` keyword.

 ## Solution